opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 No. There have been forms with over a million submissions on Storage mode.
 In the future with the release of attachment, we will still not impose a limit on number of responses for Storage mode.

-### Is there a storage duration, or a maximum duration form responses will be stored for?
+### What is the storage duration?
+How long will my responses be stored for?

-No, FormSG will store your encrypted responses permanently, and they will be accessible as long as you have the secret key.
+FormSG will store your encrypted responses permanently, and they will be accessible as long as you have the secret key.

+If you no longer need to access your form responses, you can simply discard your secret key.
+Without your secret key, your form responses cannot be decrypted, and are as good as gibberish.

 ### How does end-to-end encryption work?